Nonparametric modal regression: Comparison to mixture regression

 \section{Comparison to mixture regression}

 Mixture regression is similar to modal regression.
-The literature on mixture regression, also known as mixture of experts modeling, is vast; see, e.g., \citet{Jacobs1991, Jiang1999, Bishop2006, viele2002modeling, Khalili2007jasa, hunter2012semiparametric, Huang2012jasa, Huang2013jasa}.
+The literature on mixture regression, also known as mixture of experts modeling, is vast; see, for example, \citet {Jacobs1991,Jiang1999,Bishop2006,viele2002modeling,Khalili2007jasa,hunter2012semiparametric,Huang2012jasa,Huang2013jasa}.
 In mixture regression, we assume that the conditional density function takes the form

-where each \smash{$\phi_j(y; \mu_j(x), \sigma_j^2(x))$} is a density function, parametrized by a mean $\mu_j(x)$ and variance \smash{$\sigma_j^2(x)$}.
-The simplest and most common usage of mixture regression makes the following assumptions: \begin{description} \item[(MR1)] $K(x)=K$, \item[(MR2)] $\pi_j(x) = \pi_j$ for each $j$, \item[(MR3)] $\mu_j(x) = \beta_j^T x$ for each $j$, \item[(MR4)] $\sigma^2_j(x) = \sigma_j^2$ for each $j$, and \item[(MR5)] $\phi_j(x)$ is Gaussian for each $j$. \end{description} This is called linear mixture regression \citep{viele2002modeling, chaganty2013spectral}.
-Many authors have considered relaxing some subset of the above assumptions, but as far we can tell, no work has been proposed to effectively relax all of (MR1-5).
+where each {$\phi_j(y; \mu_j(x), \sigma_j^2(x))$} is a density function, parametrized by a mean $\mu_j(x)$ and variance {$\sigma_j^2(x)$}.
+The simplest and most common usage of mixture regression makes the following assumptions: \begin{longlist}[(MR5)] \item[(MR1)] $K(x)=K$, \item[(MR2)] $\pi_j(x) = \pi_j$ for each $j$, \item[(MR3)] $\mu_j(x) = \beta_j^T x$ for each $j$, \item[(MR4)] $\sigma^2_j(x) = \sigma_j^2$ for each $j$, and \item[(MR5)] $\phi_j(x)$ is Gaussian for each $j$. \end{longlist} This is called linear mixture regression [\citet{viele2002modeling,chaganty2013spectral}].
+Many authors have considered relaxing some subset of the above assumptions, but as far we can tell, no work has been proposed to effectively relax all of (MR1)--(MR5).

 Modal regression is a fairly simple tool that achieves a similar goal to mixture regression models, and uses fewer assumptions.
-Mixture regression is inherently a model-based method, stemming from a model for the joint density $p(y|x)$; modal regression hunts directly for conditional modes, which can be estimated without a model for $p(y|x)$.
+Mixture regression is inherently a model-based method, stemming from a model for the joint density $p(y\mid x)$; modal regression hunts directly for conditional modes, which can be estimated without a model for $p(y\mid x)$.
 Another important difference: the number of mixture components $K$ in the mixture regression model plays a key role, and estimating $K$ is quite difficult; in modal regression we do not need to estimate anything of this sort (e.g., we do not specify a number of modal manifolds).
-Instead, the flexibility of the estimated modal regression set is driven by the bandwidth parameter $h$ of the KDE, which can be tuned by inspecting the size of prediction sets, as described in Section \ref{sec::bandwidth}.
-Table \ref{tab::MM} summarizes the comparison between mixture-based and mode-based methods.
+Instead, the flexibility of the estimated modal regression set is driven by the bandwidth parameter $h$ of the KDE, which can be tuned by inspecting the size of prediction sets, as described in Section~\ref {secbandwidth}.
+Table~\ref{tabMM} summarizes the comparison between mixture-based and mode-based methods.